 What we do

 Our team members are based in Cambodia, Colombia, Pakistan, Uganda, and the United Kingdom.
 We have been working together since 2017 to explore pedagogies to enable dialogue, repair and hope while exploring past injustice.
 We have written together about educational practices and spaces as sites of memory production.
 EdJAM colleagues work with objects, exhibitions, app-based learning, animation, film and video, narrative and dialogue to enable learning about the violent past in classrooms and everyday spaces.
-We are interested in exploring these and other creative practices as potentially restorative and reparative and in understanding their roles in building more just futures in and beyond education.
+We are interested in exploring these and other creative practices as potentially restorative and reparative.
+We hope to understand the role of creative practices in building more just futures in and beyond education.

 EdJAM will commission research to develop and understand creative practices for teaching and learning about the violent past, with a focus on research led by colleagues in the global south, early career researchers and researchers from under-represented groups.